Anaparthy Assembly constituency

-Anaparthy Assembly constituency is a constituency in East Godavari district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Anaparthy Assembly constituency is a constituency in East Godavari district and Kakinada district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Rajahmundry Lok Sabha constituency.

 Ramakrishna Reddy Nallamilli is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Bharatiya Janata Party.
 As of 25 March 2019, there are a total of 213,472 electors in the constituency.
 The constituency was established in 1951, as per the Delimitation Orders (1951).

 Mandals

 The four mandals that form the assembly constituency are: